-NRIs can open Non-Resident Ordinary (NRO) deposit accounts for collecting their funds from local bonafide transactions.
+NRIs can open Non-Resident Ordinary (NRO) deposit accounts for collecting their funds from local bona fide transactions.
 NRO accounts being Rupee accounts, the exchange rate risk on such deposits is borne by the depositors themselves.
 When a resident becomes a NRI, his existing Rupee accounts are designated as NRO.
 Such accounts also serve the requirements of foreign nationals resident in India.
 NRO accounts can be maintained as current, saving, recurring or term deposits.
-While the principal of NRO deposits is non-repatriable, current income and interest earning up to US \$ 1 million per calendar year is repatriable out of the NRO balances/ sale proceeds of assets held in India.
-Interest income from NRO accounts is not exempt from income tax, as is the case with domestic deposits.
+While the principal of NRO deposits is non-repatriable, current income and interest earning is repatriable.
+Further NRI/PIO may remit an amount, not exceeding US \$ 1 million per financial year, out of the balances held in NRO accounts/ sale proceeds of assets /the assets in India acquired by him by way of inheritance/legacy, on production of documentary evidence in support of acquisition, inheritance or legacy of assets by the remitter, and an undertaking by the remitter and certificate by a Chartered Accountant in the formats prescribed by the Central Board of Direct Taxes vide their Circular No. 10/2002 dated October 9, 2002.